kelvins/nomade/README.md

 This tool was inspired by [alembic](https://alembic.sqlalchemy.org/en/latest/) (if you are using SQLAlchemy as ORM you should consider using alembic).

+> **Note**: this project is still under development so you may find bugs.
+If you find any bug, feel free to contribute by creating an issue and/or submitting a PR to fix it.

 ## Installation

 Use [pip](https://pip.pypa.io/en/stable/installing/) to install Nomade: